PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*  This check include results: English Page should include one Presentation while Lithuanian — three.
+*  This check include results: English Page include one Presentation while Lithuanian — three.
 In return pair of Documents are Not Available while Resource over Social & Media Network could be used.
 ```

 ```